Skip to main content

 Medical internships abroad

-Doing your medical elective abroad in a developing country can be one of the most eye-opening and humbling experiences of your career.
+Doing your medical elective placement abroad in a developing country can be one of the most eye-opening and humbling experiences of your career.
 It challenges your expectations, forces you to adapt, and ultimately makes you a better healthcare professional.
 Here’s what to expect and how to make the most of it.

 Resource Constraints and Creative Medicine